If you type “The Dolomites” into the Google image search engine, the famous Seceda ridgeline will be one of the first photos to pop up in the results.

-To get to the beginning of the route you will need to ride a gondola first.
+To get to the beginning of the route you will need to ride a Col Raiser Gondola first.

-The Col Raiser Gondola is located in the small town of Santa Cristina in Val Gardena.
-There are signs all over town directing to it.
-There is a big paid parking lot right at the bottom of the gondola, but you can also just walk from the town centre to reach it.
+The gondola is located in the small town of Santa Cristina in Val Gardena.
+There are signs all over town directing you to it.
+There is a big parking lot right at the bottom of the gondola alternatively you can also just walk from the town centre.

-Next take the path nr 2B signed for Sass Rigais until you reach a fork with a sign.
+Next, take path no 2B signed for Sass Rigais until you reach a fork with a sign.
 One pointing to Sass Rigais Est (East) and the other to Sass Rigais Sud (South).

-It’s possible to reach the summit of Sass Rigais along both paths, but after talking with the owners of the nearby hut, where I stayed the night before I have decided to go counterclockwise and take the Eastern route up, followed by the Southern route coming back down.
+It’s possible to reach the summit of Sass Rigais along both paths, but after talking with the owners of the nearby hut where I stayed the night before, I decided to go counterclockwise and take the Eastern route up, followed by the Southern route coming back down.

-The Eastern route takes you first on a zigzag scree path in a wide valley - Val Dla Salieries.
-After around 1 hour you will reach an airy col between the summits of La Furcheta to your right and Sass Rigais to your left.
+The Eastern route takes you first on a zigzag scree path in a wide gulley – Val D’la Salieries.
+After around 1 hour you will reach an airy col between the summits.
+La Furcheta to your right and Sass Rigais to your left.

-It's time to put on your harness and helmet.
-Follow the red paint marks for another 45 minutes, along the cable section, all the way to the summit.
+This is where you should put on your harness and helmet.
+Follow the red paint marks for another 45 minutes, along the cable section all the way to the summit.
 The climbing is pretty straightforward and not too challenging.
-This is a great beginner via ferrata after all!
+This is one of the best beginner via ferratas after all!

-To best visualise the route I recommend to equip yourself with Tobacco map nr 05.
+To best visualize the route I recommend equipping yourself with Tobacco map no 05.

-The summit is quite small, but certainly spacious enough to hold a massive cross right on the top.
-A constant reminder that you are in Italy, where religion plays a big part.
+The summit is quite small but spacious enough to hold a massive cross right on the top.
+A constant reminder that you are in Italy where the Catholic religion has a strong presence.

-In order to avoid repeating the same route you can descent along the Southern route.
+In order to avoid repeating the same route you can descend along the Southern route.
 This part is easier, albeit quite steep and unpleasant at times, due to loose rock.
-You might not need your lanyard as often, but I would still recommend keeping your helmet on in case some hikers behind set some rocks loose.
+You might not need your lanyard as often but I would still recommend keeping your helmet on in case some hikers behind you set some rocks loose.

 You should reach the fork dividing the route to East and South after 1,5 hour from leaving the summit.

-I stayed three night in this rifugio back in October when exploring the area and it quickly became one of my favourites!
-The owners are friendly and the food delicious!
-From rifugio Firenze it takes 30 minutes to walk back to the Gondola.
+I stayed three nights in this rifugio back in October when exploring the area and it quickly became one of my favourites!
+The owners are friendly and the food is delicious!
+From Rifugio Firenze it takes 30 minutes to walk back to the gondola.